bt909/imap-mailstat-exporter/README.md

 # This is a example configfile.
 # You need only one account configured, but all keys need to be defined except username which can be empty and mailaddress is used as username value instead.
 # place this file named as config.toml in a folder named config along your imap-mailstat-exporter binary or mount this file as config.toml in folder /config/ in the container.
-# If you put you config elsewhere you can use the commandline flag --config.file="<path/configfile>" to specify where your config is.
+# If you put you config elsewhere you can use the command line flag --config.file="<path/configfile>" to specify where your config is.

 [[Accounts]]
-name = "Jane Mailbox" # mailbox, you can set as you like, will be used as metric label (whitespace are replaced by underscore) mailaddress = "jane@example.com" # your email address (at the moment used as login name) username = "your_user_name" # if empty string mailaddress value is used password = "your_password" # beware of escaping characters like \ or " serveraddress = "mail.example.com" # mailserver name or address
+name = "Jane Mailbox" # mailbox, you can set as you like, will be used as metric label (whitespace are replaced by underscore) mailaddress = "jane@example.com" # your e-mail address (at the moment used as login name) username = "your_user_name" # if empty string mailaddress value is used password = "your_password" # beware of escaping characters like \ or " serveraddress = "mail.example.com" # mailserver name or address